KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-KeyBindings.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [KeyDisplayed by l0b5ter](https://github.com/l0b5ter/KeyDisplayed)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Keypress by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Keypress)